ampproject/amp.dev/content/docs/getting-started.md

 For more detailed instructions, visit the [Create your first AMP page](/docs/tutorials/create.html) tutorial.

+{% call callout('Use HTTPS', type='note') %}
+When creating AMP pages and content, you should strongly consider using the HTTPS protocol (vs. HTTP).
+Although, HTTPS is not required for the AMP document itself or for images and fonts, there are many AMP features that require HTTPS (e.g., video, iframes, and more).
+To ensure your AMP pages take full advantage of all AMP features, use the HTTPS protocol.
+You can learn more about HTTPS in ["Why HTTPS Matters"](https://developers.google.com/web/fundamentals/security/encrypt-in-transit/why-https).
+{% endcall %}

 ### Step 1: Get the AMP HTML template

 This is the basic HTML you need for an AMP page: